MicrosoftDocs/connected-spaces/articles/install-cameras.md

 3. Install the CAT5e/CAT6 Ethernet cabling.
 Route the cable from the server/switch location to the planned camera placement location.

     > [!NOTE]
-    > Leave a service loop of  about 10 extra feet to enable camera movement, as necessary.
+    > It's a good idea to leave a service loop of about 10 extra feet to enable camera movement, as necessary.

 4. Remove the camera from the packaging.